RuJect/snakia/README.md

 ## 📄 License

-This project is distributed under the CC0 1.0 Universal.
 See the `LICENSE` file for details.